Chhatrapati Shivaji Maharaj International Airport: Terminal 1, Santacruz Airport

 Terminal 1 is only used for domestic flights operated by low-cost carriers.
 This was the original Santacruz building that was Mumbai's first passenger terminal which was once integrated, however was renamed Terminal 1 after the opening of the Sahar International Airport, Terminal 2 for international flights and became a domestic terminal.
 It was refurbished several times over the decades, the most recent being during the 2000s.
 It was further divided into Terminal 1A, Terminal 1B, and Terminal 1C after their permanent closure during the course of the late 1990s and early 2000s.
 Terminal 1 was used by SpiceJet, Go First, and IndiGo, but after Jet Airways dissolved on 17 April 2019, most of the flights operated from Terminal 1 were shifted to Terminal 2.
 The terminal has 11 passenger boarding bridges.
 MIAL renamed Terminal 1B and Terminal 1C to Terminal 1 in January 2017 to help fliers identify it easily.
 At present Terminal 1 operates only domestic flights operated by Akasa Air, Alliance Air, Indigo (Some Flights), Spicejet, and Star Air.

 Citing safety and structural challenges, in March 2024, the Adani Group announced plans to demolish and re-build Terminal 1, a few months after the airport in Navi Mumbai starts operations.
 Originally, the rebuilding project and research plan was to begin demolition in November 2025 and the newer, bigger terminal was expected to be operational by 2028.
 However in August 2025, Adani said that the terminal’s closure would be delayed and instead be coordinated with the commencement of full operations at NMIA’s second terminal.

-This indicates that the Terminal 1 will remain operational until at least 2029.
+Terminal 1 will remain operational until 2030.

 The New Terminal 1 will be connected to upgraded Terminal 2 through a three-lane underground tunnel to facilitate airside passenger movement between terminals.
 The tunnel will cost Rs 500 - 600 Crores and will be completed in 2 phases.